-The mere thought of the U.S state of Hawaii conjures up a plethora of exotic and tropical images about these magnificent islands.
-From dreamy hula dancers to garlands of frangipani; sun-kissed surfers to swaying palm trees.
+The mere thought of the State of Hawaii conjures up a plethora of exotic and tropical images about these magnificent islands.
+From dreamy hula dancers to sun-kissed surfers; garlands of frangipani to swaying palm trees.

 After four months on the island of Oahu with my mum, I can fully attest that Hawaii is a tropical oasis like no other.
 One that fuses Western conveniences with tropical laidbackness seamlessly.

-If you’re considering your next holiday destination, here’s 10 reasons why Hawaii will provide you with a magical experience with that “aloha” spirit:
+If you’re considering your next holiday destination, here’s 10 reasons why Hawaii is a great idea for that magical “aloha” experience:

 NOTE: Many of these photos are my original pictures taken with a Kodak film.

 Aloha means many things besides hello in Hawaiian.
 It’s a way of life and a philosophy of caring for one another.
 It’s an expression of warmth to people around you and a show of love for the earth, sky and sea.
 You will experience the aloha spirit wherever you go on the island of Oahu, through the loveliness and welcoming nature of its people.

 Take a guided tour of the grand Iolani Palace, which was built in 1882.
 The palace was home to monarchs until it was overthrown in 1893 and is located in downtown Honolulu.
 Visiting hours are from Monday-Saturday, 9:00 a.m. to 4:00 p.m.